 1. Quick Example of Appending Rows to Data Frame

-Below are some examples of appending rows to a data frame.
+Following are quick examples of appending rows to a Data Frame.

 #append row to end of data frame